smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 tags: goals improvement career focus quality exterminator
 ---

+I have been running an experiment.
+Instead of having massive pull requests to completely finish large chunks of work what if I broke it up into many MANY little pieces.
+At the same time I have been trying to keep each piece shippable and add up to the eventual story I am working on.

 Shipping small slices.
 Want to increasely add value, but don't want to introduce risk.

 Minimize the impact to existing code.